emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 ## 5. Key takeaways

-- Starting point is importing the correct App Store Modules within your project
+- The starting point is importing the correct App Store Modules within your project
-- Make sure that your implementation contact has provided you with the relevant information (bootstrap server, keystore and truststore)
+- Make sure that your implementation contact has provided you with the relevant information (bootstrap server, Keystore, and Truststore)
-- The pre-configured settings Mendix provides you with don't need to be changed accept for one
+- The pre-configured settings Mendix provides you with don't need to be changed except for one
 - Testing the configuration and connection can be done via the Explore and Publish tab.

 ## 6. Suggested Additional Readings